nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 (see``LteUePhy::RadioLinkFailureDetection``).
-The Qout threshold corresponds to 10% block error rate (BLER) of a hypothetical PDCCH transmission taking into account the PCFICH errors [R4-081920]_ (also refer to :ref:`sec-control-channles-phy-error-model`).
+The Qout threshold corresponds to 10% block error rate (BLER) of a hypothetical PDCCH transmission taking into account the PCFICH errors [R4-081920]_ (also refer to :ref:`sec-control-channels-phy-error-model`).
 Once, the UE is unable to decode 20 consecutive frames, i.e., the Qout evaluation period (200ms) is reached, an out-of-sync indication is sent to the UE RRC layer (see ``LteUeRrc::DoNotifyOutOfSync``).
 Else, the counter for the unsuccessfuly decoded frames is reset to zero.
-At the LteUeRrc, when the number of consecutive out-of-sync indications matches with the value of N310 parameter, the T310 timer is started and LteUePhy is notified to start measuring for in-sync indications (see ``LteUePhy::DoStartInSnycDetection``).
+At the LteUeRrc, when the number of consecutive out-of-sync indications matches with the value of N310 parameter, the T310 timer is started and LteUePhy is notified to start measuring for in-sync indications (see ``LteUePhy::DoStartInSyncDetection``).
 We note that, the UE RRC state is not changed till the expiration of T310 timer.
 If the resultant SINR values averaged over a downlink frame is greater than a defined threshold Qin (default: -3.8dB), the frame is considered to be successfully